Celeborn2BeAlive/beam-ve33-contracts/_beam-ve33-roadmap.md

   - DONE:
     - Investigated how to run automated tests on hardhat and localhost networks + use of ignition to deploy
     - Implemented simple tests for BeamToken contract
+    - Rename RewardsDistributorV2 to RebaseDistributor for clarity
+      - In Minter rename state variable to match

 - 2025-08-05
   - DONE:
     - From Retro: